Relationships, Sex and Health Education at Hillmorton Primary School

 - We enhance the programme with regular Thrive sessions, supporting the mental and emotional wellbeing of our children.

-- Elements of our RHE curriculum are taught as part of our whole school values through 'Secrets of Success'.
-Understanding others is a key value underpinning our RHE curriculum.
+- Elements of our RSHE curriculum are taught as part of our whole school values through 'Secrets of Success'.
+Understanding others is a key value underpinning our RSHE curriculum.